Which Microsoft Patches ("Security Patches" and "Critical Patches") have been tested for compatibility with SIMATIC WinCC?

 However, you only have to install "Security Patches" and "Critical Patches" to ensure that SIMATIC WinCC operation is secure and stable.
 For this reason, a WinCC test configuration has been set up in order to test the compatibility of the WinCC software with the above-mentioned patch classifications ("Security Patches" and "Critical Patches").
 This system always features the very latest of the released versions of WinCC and Microsoft products released for operating these versions of WinCC.
-Keeping pace with the updates published by Microsoft, compatibility tests with the latest released versions of WinCC are performed on the test system.
+Compatibility tests with the latest released versions of WinCC are performed on the test system in pace with the updates published by Microsoft.

 We recommend installing all the available updates of both the named classifications to ensure that the system is protected.

-However, we cannot say anything about the compatibility of such updates that we have not tested.
-Therefore, we recommend installing all the updates in separate project-specific test environment prior to rolling out the updates in the productive environment.
+Through any additional software installed on your system, it might happen that you have more updates installed than checked by our tests.
+Of course, nothing can be said about the compatibility of these additional updates.
+Therefore, we recommend installing all the updates in the separate project-specific test environment prior to rolling out the updates in the productive environment.

 In rare cases an update might have a negative effect on our software in our tests.
-This is noted in the "Comment" field in the list above.
+This is noted in the following list in the "Test Result" field.
 Furthermore, we inform you as fast as possible by newsletter of any indications and the resulting remedies.